Theory of

 CLASS

-[giving you the 5th degree] - They're idiots - They're like ghouls making you out to be a monster - Besmirching your character, whining, complaining & peppering you with questions - All they want to hear is what's going badly - Don't let it put you beneath the water - Don't get tricked into being too smart - A person with a deep understanding of verbal tools can use them to sidestep insults, transform hostility, and maintain a pleasant connection with the Imagination of Nature ...
+[hypnotism & context switching] - They're idiots - These are the "improve-upons," cloaked in faux spirituality - "Let me hypnotize you, fixate your attention, and offer wise suggestions for future activities - It's as if they're always saying, "Now you will have a better life!" - They belittle people in the guise of "helping them" - They're like ghouls making you out to be a monster - Besmirching your character, whining, complaining & peppering you with questions - All they want to hear, or remind you of, is what's going badly - Don't let it put you beneath the water - Don't get tricked into being too smart - A person with a deep understanding of verbal tools can use them to sidestep insults, transform hostility, and maintain a pleasant connection with the Imagination of Nature ...
 Or some would say, with the finer aspects of human nature - Don't let anyone push you around - Try to see what's going on from their own childhood, what they're really asking - (It's as if they're asking, "What do you do when someone attacks you this way?") - A verbal tool takes the place of something; it is not just "something to say." - Verbal tools let you take a step back - Learn something and recite it - Learn some things by heart - And you can say it when someone's yelling at you - Because when you do that, you're grown-up - "Why are you telling me this?" - That's the magic words.

 The Age of Detachment, ages 16-19